 Men in that age group who lacked college degrees also dropped out.
 In 2017, only 78 percent of those men were employed.
 That's lower than the 90 percent of male college graduates who had jobs.In the 1950s, both groups were at that higher level.
 One reason is that wages for those without college plummeted.
 In 2015, college-educated men made $22 an hour versus $8 an hour for those without college.

 Despite improving job opportunities, some older workers were unable to return to the labor force.
 That's called structural unemployment.
 That's when the skills of would-be workers no longer match what employers need.
 The Federal Reserve Bank of Kansas found that demand for middle-skilled jobs has declined between 1996 and 2016.
 Middle-skilled jobs involve routine tasks that are easier to automate.
 Demand has increased for both low-skilled service jobs and high-skilled analytical or managerial positions.
 Both of those are more difficult to replace with a machine or computer.

-Fourth, there exists the increased use of opioid medication.
-Almost half of prime age men not in the labor force take pain medication daily to treat chronic health conditions.
-Two thirds of them are on prescription meds.
+Fourth, there exists an increased use of opioid medication.
+Almost half of the prime-age men not in the labor force take pain medication daily to treat chronic health conditions.
+Two-thirds of them are on prescription meds.
 A study by Yale professor Alan Krueger shows how this affected the LFPR.
 He estimates that from 1999 to 2015, 20 percent of the LFPR decline for these men was caused by opioid dependency.
 Another study found that one million people are heavy users of opioid drugs.
 That's 0.5 percent of the labor force.
 It cost the economy $44 billion a year.
 It slowed economic growth by 0.2 percent.